bertolo1988/flight-scrappper/README.md

 First, start your [mongodb](https://www.mongodb.com/) database.
 You can find more information on how to do this [here](https://docs.mongodb.com/).

-To start the flight-scrapper with the default values just type `$ node app.js`.
+To start the flight-scrapper with the default values just type `$ node app.js` or `npm start`.
 If you want to define an option just use `$ node app.js option1=value options2=value`.

 ## Output